 Vermont Legal Aid and Legal Services Vermont typically can’t give legal advice about immigration.
-On this page we provide a couple of resources that may help you.
+On this page we provide a few resources that may help you.

 For help with immigration issues in Vermont, contact: